georgemblack/blue-report/RANKING.md

 The following rules also apply:

 * Only English language posts are counted
-* Only posts/reposts/likes that have occurred within the last 24 hours are counted in the score
+* Only posts/reposts/likes that have occurred within the time window are counted in the score
 * Only one post/repost/like is counted per user, per link
   * Example: if a user likes five separate posts containing the same link, this is counted as one like
 * Removal of posts/reposts/likes is not counted